SimonKowalak/portfolio/README.md

 **[Selenium WebDriver | 9 test cases | Hard to maintain and reuse code | No design pattern](https://drive.google.com/drive/folders/1smt73DTZ11G14RDd7r7THRbHL52cwLVJ?usp=sharing)**

 Please notice that in this example is no Selenium WebDriver Framework use.

-This code is easy to maintain, and reusable.
+Code is easy to maintain, and reusable.

 # My bugs reported